 As well as surfaces for serving food, you might like to install a small fridge in the boardroom to keep water and other beverages cool while you work.
 This prevents people from having to disrupt proceedings by leaving the room in search of cold drinks or milk for tea and coffee.
 You could keep some cutlery, plates and glasses in the room too, but make sure these are stored out of sight for reasons of both aesthetics and hygiene.

 Your boardroom will be the venue for many presentations and reports, for which top-notch IT equipment, microphones and other AV equipment is crucial.
 Make sure the room can handle both wireless portable devices and ‘plugged in’ technology, such as projectors, smart boards, conference telephones, speakers and laptops.
 Make sure there are enough power sockets and data points available and that everything has been designed to minimise trailing flexes and avoid glare from the sun falling onto screens.

 Boost your brand

 Finally, make your boardroom somewhere to be proud of.
-Invest in top quality furniture, AV and fittings that match your corporate colours and brand identity that bring the office interior to life.
+Invest in top quality office furniture, AV and fittings that match your corporate colours and brand identity that bring the office interior to life.
 Add some inspirational artwork to the walls and build shelves or cabinets to show off any awards your company has earned., You may like to personalise the room even further by naming it after an inspirational CEO, patron or friend of your company.
 Include their portrait on the wall and add a brief biography underneath it to add interest